 With 24 goals scored and 23 conceded across 15 matches, Rennes have shown attacking promise but occasional defensive vulnerability.

-This consistency gives them an average of 2.14 goals scored and 1 conceded per home match, ranking them 6th and joint-7th respectively among Ligue 1 clubs for these metrics.
+This consistency gives them an average of 2.14 goals scored and one conceded per home match, ranking them sixth and joint-seventh respectively among Ligue 1 clubs for these metrics.

 The home atmosphere has also fuelled their attacking rhythm, with Rennes finding the net in six of their last seven league matches on their own turf.
-Their ability to control games through structured buildup play often forces opponents deep into their half.
-That approach is likely to remain central to Habib Beye’s strategy as he looks to maintain momentum despite last weekend’s setback.
+Their ability to control games through structured build-up play often forces opponents deep into their half, an approach is likely to remain central to Habib Beye’s strategy as he looks to maintain momentum despite last weekend’s setback.

 Key to this system is the excellent form of Esteban Lepaul, who continues to enhance his growing reputation.
-The forward is ranked 3rd in the Ligue 1 scoring chart with 8 goals, and his movement, composure, and sharp finishing have made him indispensable.
-His presence in the final third will be vital as Rennes attempt to unsettle a Brest side that has defended well in high-pressure moments this season.
+The forward is ranked third in the Ligue 1 scoring chart with eight goals, and his movement, composure, and sharp finishing have made him indispensable.
+His presence in the final third will be vital as Rennes attempt to unsettle a Brest side that have defended well in high-pressure moments this season.

 These numbers translate into an average of 1.14 goals scored and 1.86 conceded per away match, placing Brest inside the league’s top ten for both categories.
 Their direct, transition-focused approach suits them well in away fixtures, particularly against teams that commit numbers forward.

-Central to Brest’s success this season has been the form of Romain Del Castillo.
-The creative attacker sits joint-5th among Ligue 1’s top scorers, with six goals, and remains crucial to Brest’s attacking transitions.
+Central to Brest’s success this season has been the form of Romain Del Castillo, who sits joint-fifth among Ligue 1’s top scorers with six goals and remains crucial to Brest’s attacking transitions.
 His vision and decision-making have been instrumental in unlocking opposition defences, and he will undoubtedly be one of Brest’s most important outlets once again at Roazhon Park.

 While Brest can draw confidence from their recent form and favourable history, they do have their weaknesses.
 Notably, they sit in the bottom three for free kicks won in Ligue 1 this season, earning only 166 so far, well below the league average of 182.7.
 This limits their ability to create set-piece chances, an area that could prove significant in a tightly contested derby.